kenkenen/stelligent-u/01-cloudformation/README.md

 - Put your parameter into a separate JSON file and pass that file to the CLI.

-> Used a parameter.json file to feed the parameters
+> Created lab112_parameters.json to feed the parameters

 - Update your stack.

-> Stack update completed successfully.
+> Stack update completed successfully using the following command:
+> aws cloudformation update-stack --stack-name stu-01cloudformation-practice11 --template-url https://kenkenen-devops.s3.amazonaws.com/lab112.yaml --parameters file://lab112/lab112_parameters.json
+> Result:
+> {
+>   "StackId": "arn:aws:cloudformation:us-east-1:166777502109:stack/stu-01cloudformation-practice11/6bd8a210-4c65-11ec-9309-0e01ee6fdd8b"
+> }

 - Add the template changes and new parameter file to your Github repo.